MikolajPawlowski/currency-converter-react/README.md

 <br>

 Minimalistic app made for learning purpouses.<br>
-It converts PLN currency to USD, or into cryptocurrency BTC and Doge.
+It converts PLN currency to number of currencies from around the world, taking their api from [API Exchange Rate](https://api.exchangerate.host/ "API Exchange Rate") .

 <br>